 The core businesses of the company consist of credit card business (and its related products & services) and personal loan business.
-In the first quarter of 2019, each business’s total receivables are shown in the chart below.
-Additionally, KTC is in the process of forming up the Nano and Pico Finance Company, as well as requesting for business license from the Bank of Thailand and Ministry of Finance.
-Nano and Pico finance business are expected to launch in the third quarter of 2019.
+In the first half of 2019, each business’s total receivables are shown in the chart below.

 There are two types of main incomes: interest income and fee income from both businesses.
 The remainder derives from other businesses’ revenues, including Circle loan and Self-employed loan, details shown in the chart below.

 3. Total card spending of KTC versus Industry

 KTC credit card spending in the first half of 2019 continues to grow.
 The growth is contributed by the customer behavior analysis, which helps promote card spending.
 The credit card spending growths are displayed in the chart below.

 The company borrowings comes from various sources, including commercial banks, securities companies, insurance companies, asset managements, as well as public offering of debentures.

 Both short-term and long-term borrowings are the main components of the company’s financing tools, which are substantially composed of bill of exchange, promissory note, debentures, and long-term loan.
 In the first half of 2019, cost of fund accounted for 2.9%; meanwhile, the proportions of each borrowing component are stated in the chart below.